-The College has developed an annual educational campaign consisting of: Educational materials that are distributed at student orientation and posted throughout the campus.
-Campus events, such as Fall Festival and Spring Day, offer opportunities for non-profit agencies, student organizations, and campus departments to have booths that present educational materials to students and employees.
-Annual Fall and Spring Career Fair features non-profit agencies that provide information on prevention and awareness programs.
+The College has developed an annual educational campaign of educational materials distributed at student orientation and posted throughout campus.
+Campus events, such as Octoberfest and Gatorama, offer opportunities for non-profit agencies, student organizations, and campus departments to have booths that present educational materials to students and employees.
+The Annual Fall and Spring Career Fair features non-profit agencies that provide information on prevention and awareness programs.
 Student Life offers programs throughout the year and specifically in April during Sexual Assault Awareness month that provide prevention and awareness strategies on the topic of sexual harassment, including sexual assault, dating violence, domestic violence, and stalking.
 Specific programs on campus (i.e., Nursing, Dental, and Criminal Justice) offer programs to students throughout the year utilizing guest speakers from community organizations to speak to students.
 These programs are open to all students and employees.

-LSCO offered the following ongoing awareness and prevention online programs for students in 2021-2022 (due to COVID-19, we were unable to host several of our on campus events):
+LSCO offered the following ongoing awareness and prevention online programs for students in 2021-2022 (due to COVID-19, we were unable to host several of our on-campus events):